UKHomeOfficeForms/hof/documentation/translations.md

 ## Structure

 Across HOF apps it is recommended you break translations down into sensible chunks to ensure they don't become unwieldy.
-By convention we like translations to live within your journey apps for example:
+By convention we like translations to live within your journeys, for example:

 ```
 my_hof_app
 │
-└───apps
+└───journeys
     │
     ├───journey-one
     │   │